backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 #### text

-Author an original post and make it availble in your custom source as an article.
+Author an original post and make it available in your custom source as an article.

 <div class="full zoomable"><img src="/images/organizations/custom_sources/text_post.png"></div>